-FundRock NZ Limited ("FundRock") has prepared these climate-related statements (the "Statements") for Franklin Templeton Investment Funds (the "Scheme") with input from Franklin Templeton Australia Limited ("Franklin Templeton"), who FundRock has appointed as investment manager of the fund within the Scheme and in compliance with the requirements of the Aotearoa New Zealand Climate Standards (the "Standards").
-These Statements cover the reporting period between 1st April 2023 and 31st March 2024 (inclusive) and the Brandywine Global Opportunistic Fixed Income Fund (the "Fund").
+FundRock NZ Limited ("FundRock") has prepared these climate-related statements (the "Statements") for Bentham Investment Funds (the "Scheme") in collaboration with Bentham Asset Management Pty Ltd ("Bentham") and in compliance with the requirements of the Aotearoa New Zealand Climate Standards (the "Standards").
+These Statements cover the reporting period between 1st April 2023 and 31st March 2024 (inclusive) and for the Bentham Global Income PIE Fund (the "Fund").

-FundRock is a fund hosting business; we issue and manage funds on behalf of investment managers who want to provide Aotearoa New Zealand investors with access to their investment solutions via Portfolio Investment Entities (PIE funds) under our MIS (managed investment scheme) manager licence.
+FundRock is a fund hosting business; we issue and manage funds on behalf of investment managers who want to provide Aotearoa New Zealand investors with access to their investment solutions via Portfolio Investment Entities (PIE funds) under our MIS (managed investment scheme manager) licence.
 FundRock's goal is to provide Aotearoa New Zealand investors with access to leading global and boutique domestic investment managers.
 Our funds cover all asset classes and a broad variety of strategies.

-While FundRock retains sole authority over all aspects of fund management, all decisions about investments are made by Franklin Templeton, in accordance with the Investment Management Agreement.
-These Statements reflect this arrangement: certain sections are focused on how FundRock manages Climate-Related Risks and Opportunities ("CRR&O"); certain others, on how Frankin Templeton does it; and still others - in fact, most -present both.
-It is important when reading these Statements to consider these arrangements, and the respective responsibilities, to understand the Funds' strategy in relation to CRR&O.
+While FundRock retains sole authority over all aspects of fund management, all decisions about investments are made by Bentham, in accordance with the Investment Management Agreement.
+These statements reflect this arrangement: certain sections are focused on how FundRock manages Climate-Related Risks and Opportunities ("CRR&O"); certain others, on how Bentham does it; and still others - in fact, most -present both.
+It is important when reading these statements to consider these arrangements, and the respective responsibilities, to understand the Funds' strategy in relation to CRR&O.